DIRECTORS OF REHABILITATION

 DIRECTOR OF REHABILITATION Chevy Chase Office

-Dr. Tara Cameron joined Arthritis & Rehabilitation Therapy Services as a physical therapist in July 2013 after earning her Doctorate of Physical Therapy from Old Dominion University in Norfolk, Virginia.
-She started her career alternating between the Wheaton and Rockville locations and then transitioned to the Rockville location full time in late 2014, where she established and grew her practice as a manual physical therapist and diagnostician.
+Tara Cameron completed her undergraduate studies at the University of Central Florida, earning a Bachelor of Science degree in Business Administration with a major in Marketing.
+After an extensive career in home building and commercial construction, she pursued a career change by returning to school to earn a Doctorate of Physical Therapy from Old Dominion University in Norfolk, Virginia.
+Dr. Cameron joined Arthritis & Rehabilitation Therapy Services as a physical therapist in 2013.
+She started her career alternating practice between the Wheaton and Rockville locations and then transitioned to the Rockville location full time in late 2014, where she established and grew her practice as a manual physical therapist and diagnostician.
 She was promoted to Director of Rehabilitation of the Chevy Chase clinic in March 2018.

 Tara Cameron, PT was thorough in her explanations, objectives and outcomes.
 She motivates me to pursue regular exercise and sets realistic goals.
 Thanks to the entire staff; Tara, Alexis and Nelli for their professionalism and attentive practice.
 Margaret (Patient)